-Plica syndrome is usually a group of condition associated primarily with irritation, inflammation and enlargement of plica (an extension of the synovial capsule of the knee).
+Plica Syndrome is usually a group of conditions associated primarily with irritation, inflammation, and enlargement of plica (an extension of the synovial capsule of the knee).

 Plica is thought to be the remnants of embryonic connective tissue that failed to fully resorb during your foetal development, present in 45-50% of the population.

 Knee potentially has four plica, while the medial plica is most likely to be symptomatic.
 It runs parallel to medial patella just below the medial retinaculum and inserts into the fat pad.

 Things that can Lead to Plica Syndrome are –

 Plica syndrome usually doesn’t occur in isolation, but associated with other knee conditions such as meniscal injuries, patellar tendonitis and Osgood-Schlatter’s Disease.

 What are the Common Symptoms of Plica Syndrome?